Olivia Bailey

-Olivia Joanna Bailey (born 17 September 1986) is a British Labour Party politician who has served as Member of Parliament for Reading West and Mid Berkshire since 2024.
-Since 2025, she has also served as Parliamentary Under-Secretary of State for Early Education and Parliamentary Under-Secretary of State for Equalities concurrently.
+Olivia Joanna Bailey (born 1986) is a British Labour Party politician who has been the Member of Parliament (MP) for Reading West and Mid Berkshire since 2024.
+She served as Parliamentary Under-Secretary of State for Early Education and Parliamentary Under-Secretary of State for Equalities concurrently from 2025 to 2026.
+Bailey currently chairs the Women and Equalities Committee.

 Early life and education

 Bailey was born in Reading, Berkshire in 1986 to a policeman father and teacher mother.
 She attended Ranelagh School in Bracknell and experienced homophobic bullying at school.

 Bailey studied at St Hilda's College, Oxford, where she was the Junior Common Room President.
 She graduated in 2008 with a Bachelor of Arts in Modern History and Politics.

 She was Women's Officer of the National Union of Students (NUS) from 2009 to 2011, and Chair of Labour Students from 2011 to 2012.
 As an officer of the NUS, Bailey created the Vote for Students pledge and published the first national study into harassment and abuse suffered by women students.